phukeo/SCRAMBLE/README.md

 1. The independent variable is Back-gate voltage (Vbg) in units (V)
 2. The dependent variable is Current through the GFET (Isd) in units (A)
-5. Files are exported from SDAs as .csv
+3. There is an ODD number of points for each direction.
-6. There is an equal number of points for the forward and reverse sweeps
+4. There is an equal number of points for the forward and reverse sweeps
-7. The sweep occurs in the following manner.
+5. The sweep occurs in the following manner.
 	* Forward Sweep begins at the lower Vbg value (Vbgl)
-	* Forward Sweep takes an integer number of points to get the higher Vbg value (Vbgh)
+	* Forward Sweep takes an (odd) integer number of points to get the higher Vbg value (Vbgh)
 	* Forward Sweep finishes at Vbgh
 	* Backward Sweep begins at Vbgh
-	* Backward Sweep takes an integer number of points to get Vbgl
+	* Backward Sweep takes an (odd) integer number of points to get Vbgl
 	* Backward Sweep finishes at Vbgl
+6. Files are exported from SDAs as .csv

 **Demonstrative Example**: